typhonius/drupal-ip_ranges-d8/README.txt

 While there is no exactly "API" available, there are some functions you can use in your code if needed:

-To ban IP / IP-Range:
+To ban IP-Address / -Range:

 ip_ranges_write_record($ip, $type, $bid='')